penmand97/angular-typescript/README.md

 ## Subheader

-This project was started on XX/XX/XX
+This project was started on 30th November 2023